ehtishamalik/FlipFlopGame/README.md

 Run `yarn build` to build the react files.

 6. **Run Server**<br>
-Run `yarn server` to serve react using flask for production.
+Run `yarn serve` to serve react using flask for production.

 ## About
 The repository facilitates a smooth development workflow by integrating React for the frontend and Flask for the backend.
 It utilizes the `Chokidar` package to detect changes in React or SCSS files, triggering automatic builds to ensure Flask serves the latest updates.
 Additionally, comprehensive linting for React and SCSS has been implemented using `ESLint` and `Stylelint`.
 Download or Fork the repository and follow the steps below to setup a clean peoject.